Why a Feedback-Driven Culture is Absolutely Critical for Growth

 Not so bad, right?
 Start using these two simple questions any chance you get.
 You’ll break down the fear around feedback and make it a part of your company culture.
 I guarantee you that doing so will boost your performance, growth, and success in the year ahead.

-Pete Steinberg is an elite rugby coach, leadership consultant, and author who can help you and your organization overcome challenges and achieve unparalleled success.
-This article is based on an excerpt from Pete’s soon-to-be published book, Leadership Shock.
+Pete Steinberg is an elite rugby coach, leadership consultant, and author.
+He can help you and your organization overcome challenges and achieve unparalleled success.
+Pete’s first book, Leadership Shock, is now available for purchase at all major retailers.
 You can connect with Pete on LinkedIn and at PeteSteinberg.com.

 Previous